-9. Membership • Expressions of interest for HAAC membership will be sought in the Appointment • Appointment local media, on Council's website or by invitation to relevant local or peak agencies or community organisations: Nominations shall be submitted via the Council form (available on Council's website) within the advertised nomination period; Inclusive techniques will be used to ensure access for the broadest reach possible; Applicants will be supported to access, complete and submit the form in the way that best suits them; • Applications will be assessed by Officers and recommendations will be presented at a Council meeting for formal approval; Advisory Committee membership appointments will be made by Council and formally endorsed, based on appropriate membership mix responsive to the criteria above. • Casual vacancies that occur due to a representative resigning or membership lapsing may be filled by co-opting suitable candidates identified from the most recent selection process for the remainder of the previous incumbent's term: Officers, in consultation with the chairperson, will make a recommendation to the Chief Executive Officer to appoint a suitable candidate to join the Advisory Committee for the remainder of the previous incumbent's term; Where there are no suitable candidates identified, a formal expression of interest and formal Council endorsement is required (as outlined earlier in Section 9); and • Where a vacancy occurs within six (6) months of the current membership term expiring, and providing that a quorum is maintained, there is no requirement to fill the vacancy for the remainder of the term.
-10. Membership • Councillors are bound by the Councillor Code of Conduct.
-Responsibilities • Council officers are bound by the Employee Code of Conduct. • Committee members are bound by an Advisory Committee member Code of Conduct, which includes the following: Act with integrity; Act with impartiality and exercise responsibility in the interests of the local community; Not seek to confer an advantage or disadvantage on any person, including one's self; Disclose any actual or perceived conflict of interest; Undertake Council values, WE ARE Manningham: Working Together; Excellence; Accountable: , Respectful; and Respectful; andEmpowered.
-Respectful; and Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot attend a meeting; Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot attend a meeting; Commit to active contribution to the work of HAAC; Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot attend a meeting; Commit to active contribution to the work of HAAC; Committee members must defer any media enquiries to the Respectful; and Empowered.
-Take reasonable care of one's own health and safety and that of others; Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot attend a meeting; Commit to active contribution to the work of HAAC;
+9. Membership Expressions of interest for HAAC membership will be sought in the Appointment local media, on Council's website or by invitation to relevant local or peak agencies or community organisations: Nominations shall be submitted via the Council form (available on Council's website) within the advertised nomination period; Inclusive techniques will be used to ensure access for the broadest reach possible; Applicants will be supported to access, complete and submit the form in the way that best suits them; Applications will be assessed by Officers and recommendations will be presented at a Council meeting for formal approval; Advisory Committee membership appointments will be made by Council and formally endorsed, based on appropriate membership mix responsive to the criteria above.
+Casual vacancies that occur due to a representative resigning or membership lapsing may be filled by co-opting suitable candidates identified from the most recent selection process for the remainder of the previous incumbent's term: Officers, in consultation with the chairperson, will make a recommendation to the Chief Executive Officer to appoint a suitable candidate to join the Advisory Committee for the remainder of the previous incumbent's term; Where there are no suitable candidates identified, a formal expression of interest and formal Council endorsement is required (as outlined earlier in Section 9); and Where a vacancy occurs within six (6) months of the current membership term expiring, and providing that a quorum is maintained, there is no requirement to fill the vacancy for the remainder of the term.
+10. Membership Councillors are bound by the Councillor Code of Conduct.
+Responsibilities Council officers are bound by the Employee Code of Conduct.
+Committee members are bound by an Advisory Committee member Code of Conduct, which includes the following: Act with integrity; Act with impartiality and exercise responsibility in the interests of the local community; Not seek to confer an advantage or disadvantage on any person, including one's self; Disclose any actual or perceived conflict of interest; Undertake Council values, WE ARE Manningham: Working Together; Excellence; Accountable; Respectful; and Empowered.
+Take reasonable care of one's own health and safety and that of others: Commit to regular attendance at meetings, a minimum of 80%; Members should provide an apology, preferably in writing to the Chair and Secretariat as soon as they are aware that they cannot attend a meeting; Commit to active contribution to the work of HAAC; Committee members must defer any media enquiries to the Chairperson in the first instance and should not to respond as a representative of the committee;